Our Tour Leaders

-From the nominations you send in, we will compile a shortlist of the top ten Exodus tour leaders for 2011.
+From the nominations you sent in, we will compile a shortlist of the top ten Exodus tour leaders for 2013.
 A panel of widely travelled expert judges will then make the final decision, based on client votes, comments and feedback from the trips that they have led during the year.

 Voting closed on 27 January 2013 and we announced the winners at the end of February 2014.